adarshanil/Hackthemountain-codewarts-/README.md

 # Hackthemountain-codewarts-
-Official Entry of Team Codewarts, from SRM Institute of Science and Technology, Kattankulathur, to Hack the mountain.
+Official Entry of Team CODEWARTS, from SRM Institute of Science and Technology, Kattankulathur, for the Hacathon, Hack the Mountain.
 ## Links to Hack The Mountain

 * [Official Website](https://www.hackthemountain.tech/)